Harris goes after Biden on race in U.S. presidential debate

-MIAMI (Reuters) - Democratic presidential candidate Kamala Harris confronted front-runner Joe Biden on race during a debate on Thursday, saying Biden’s remarks about working with pro-segregationist senators were “hurtful” and questioning his 1970s opposition to school busing.
+MIAMI (Reuters) - Democratic presidential candidate Kamala Harris confronted front-runner Joe Biden on race during a debate on Thursday, calling his remarks about working with segregationist senators “hurtful” and questioning his 1970s opposition to school busing.

+In a Democratic contest where racial issues have figured prominently, Mayor Pete Buttigeig of South Bend, Indiana, also faced pointed questions about accusations of racism within the city’s predominantly white police force in the aftermath of a fatal police shooting of a black man.

-Harris, the daughter of Jamaican and Indian immigrants, said the issue of race was deeply personal for her and looked straight at Biden to challenge him to explain himself.
+Harris, the daughter of a black father from Jamaica and an Indian mother, was at the center of several heated exchanges during the second night of debates among Democrats vying for the right to challenge Republican President Donald Trump in the November 2020 election.

+Harris said the issue of race was deeply personal for her, noting she was bused to school as classes were integrated in California.

+She looked straight at Biden and challenged him to explain himself.

 “I do not believe you are a racist.
 And I agree with you when you commit yourself to the importance of finding common ground,” said Harris, 54, a U.S. senator from California.